martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 *Right validation loos per epoch for `MLP_21ft_3l`, left validation loss per epoch for `MLP_21ft_4l`*

 As we can see, despite requiring twice the training time, the four-layers model achieved only a marginal improvement in the metrics.
-Furthermore, from the graph, we notice that neither model reach a plateau.This suggested us that, over 100 epochs, increasing the number of layers does not necessary lead to performance gains.
+Furthermore, from the graph, we notice that neither model reach a plateau.
+This suggested us that, over 100 epochs, increasing the number of layers does not necessary lead to performance gains.
 Given this, we hypothesized that the model need a richer low-level representation.
 Thus we designed a third model ([`MLP_21ft_3l_larger`](#mlp_21ft_3l_larger)) with three layers in which the first layer was larger than in the previous trained 3-layers model.
 The increase in the first layer size is intended to potentially allow the network to capture more complex interactions and correlations between the input features.

 The metrics on the validation set are reported in the table below, and the loos per epoch in the graph below: